faffyzastro/Business-Marketting-App/README.md

 # Business-Marketting-App
-Designed to assist business owners market their products and services via various social media.
+Designed to assist business owners and artists market their products and services via various social media.